ELPAC Test

-The English Language Proficiency for Aeronautical Communication (ELPAC) is a EUROCONTROL test for aeronautical communication designed to assess ICAO English Language Proficiency for pilots and air traffic controllers, and reflects the range of tasks undertaken in air traffic control and pilot communications.
+English Language Proficiency for Aeronautical Communication Test (ELPAC) is a EUROCONTROL test for aeronautical communication designed to assess ICAO English Language Proficiency for pilots and air traffic controllers, and reflects the range of tasks undertaken in air traffic control and pilot communications.
 The test focuses on language proficiency, not operational procedures.

 ICAO Requirements for Language Proficiency

-With the implementation of the ICAO language proficiency requirements in 2011, the international aeronautical community took a significant step towards improving safety in aviation.
-Now all air traffic controllers and pilots operating in internationally designated airspace and on international air routes have to demonstrate their proficiency in the language(s) they have for aeronautical communication.
+The implementation of the ICAO language proficiency requirements in 2011 marked an improvement to international standardization in aviation, requiring that all air traffic controllers and pilots operating in internationally designated airspace and on international air routes demonstrate their proficiency in the language(s) they use for aeronautical communication.

 In order to maintain the operational standard, air traffic controllers and pilots must achieve at least level 4 according to ICAO's language proficiency requirements.
-Their language proficiency is a licence endorsement without which air traffic control and pilot licences cannot be issued.
+Their language proficiency is a license endorsement without which air traffic control and pilot licenses cannot be issued.

-ICAO Standards and Recommended Practices (SARPs) for Language Proficiency Requirements (LPR) - requires organisations worldwide to ensure that the language proficiency tests they work with are reliable, effective and appropriate for the aviation industry.
+ICAO Standards and Recommended Practices (SARPs) for Language Proficiency Requirements (LPR) - requires organizations worldwide to ensure that the language proficiency tests they work with are reliable, effective and appropriate for the aviation industry.

 ELPAC is the first English Language Proficiency test to achieve full ICAO recognition since 2012.

 Background

 ELPAC was developed by EUROCONTROL, in partnership with the Zurich University of Applied Sciences/ZHAW and ENOVATE A.S.
 (Bergen, Norway).
-It is designed to help Air Navigation Service Providers (ANSP), Aircraft Operators (AO), National Supervisory Authorities (NSA) and training organisations (TO) meet the ICAO language proficiency requirements.
+It is designed to help Air Navigation Service Providers (ANSP), Aircraft Operators (AO), National Supervisory Authorities (NSA) and training organizations (TO) meet the ICAO language proficiency requirements.

 ELPAC test development began in November 2004 following extensive feasibility studies.
 In February 2005 a core development team, consisting of air traffic controllers and English language experts from six countries and EUROCONTROL, began designing the test specifications and items/tasks in accordance with the ICAO language proficiency requirements.

 ELPAC test design and structure

-ELPAC tests English language proficiency at ICAO level 4. (operational) and level 5 (extended) Both standard ICAO phraseology and plain language are included in the test.
+ELPAC tests English language proficiency at ICAO level 4 (operational) and level 5 (extended).
+Both standard ICAO phraseology and plain language are included in the test.
 Plain language proficiency is an essential component of radiotelephony communications, as it is not possible to develop standard phraseologies to cover every conceivable situation.

 There are currently two versions of ELPAC available, which were designed specifically to reflect the communicative functions of air traffic controllers and commercial pilots.

 There are two papers, and candidates are required to successfully complete both: